12. When is the application deadline?

 1. When does the programme start and what is the duration?

-The complete programme lasts for two years and the next round is planned to start in September 2016.
-The four two-week teaching blocks take place between September 2016 and October 2017.
-After this students will have until August 2018 to finish their master thesis.
-A more detailed overview of the 2016-2018 round can be found on the Timeline and assessment page.
+The complete programme lasts for two years and a new teaching round starts by mid September every even year.
+The specific dates for each round are available on the The four two-week teaching modules take place during the first academic year and the first half of the second academic year.
+After this students will have until the end of the second academic year to finish their master thesis.
+A more detailed overview and the specific dates of the current teaching round can be found on Programme Overview.

 2. What is the study mode of the programme?